 - Consume an adequate intake of fruits and vegetables.
-Use the month of March as an opportunity to aim for 5 servings per day.
-This may be easier if you plan to include a fruit or vegetable on your plate with each meal this month.
+Aim for five servings per day.
+This may be easier if you plan to include a fruit or vegetable on your plate with each meal.

 - Select most of your breads, cereals, and grains from whole grain options.
 This means they contain all the essential parts and naturally occurring nutrients of the entire grain seed.
 Whole grains include buckwheat, wheat, rice, millet, oats, and wild rice.
-Try to have all of your servings, most days of the week, from whole-wheat products.
+Make half of the grains you eat in a day whole-wheat products.

 - Aim for adequate fiber intake (25-35 grams per day) by selecting whole grains, fruits, and vegetables at each meal.
 Select high-fiber cereals, breads, brown rice, and whole-wheat pasta.

 - Choose low- or non-calorie beverages over sweetened, high-calorie beverages.
-Although science doesn’t back up the concept of everyone needing 8 glasses of water a day, replacing sugary beverages with water can help to cut down on calories each day.
+Replace sugary beverages with water to cut down on calories each day.